prolixteriat/irecord-parser/README.md

 ## Overview
-This script takes as input an export from [iRecord](https://irecord.org.uk/) and applies a series of validation and transformation rules before exporting in a format suitable for post-processing and, specifically, subsequent import to the GEMU Swift application.
+This script takes as input an export from [iRecord](https://irecord.org.uk/) and applies a series of validation and transformation rules before exporting in a format suitable for post-processing and, specifically, subsequent import to the GMEU Swift application.

 ## Structure
 - **Code** - contains the script code.